-Caitlyn Jenner Threatens To Sue Ex Kris Jenner Over Lost Earnings
+Caitlyn Jenner Threatens To Sue Ex, Kris Jenner, Over Lost Earnings

 “Cait needs the cash and calculates she’s hundreds of thousands if not millions out of pocket because Kris has effectively cut her commission by three-quarters.”

-Jenner reportedly has legal fees that need to be paid and she is threatening drag Kris into court if she does not reimburse her.
+Jenner reportedly has legal fees that need to be paid and she is threatening to drag Kris into court if she does not reimburse her.

 “On top of that she’s got legal fees that need paying, which she expects Kris to pay in full once they mediate, or she will go to court and have it out in public.”

-Meanwhile, Kris Jenner has been busy managing her successful children and cozying up with her boyfriend Corey Gamble.
+Meanwhile, Kris Jenner has been busy managing her successful children and cozying up with her boyfriend, Corey Gamble.

 Grammy Red Carpet Ready guys!!!!
 Tune in at 1PST on E! #Eredcarpet #grammys2017 @zuhairmuradofficial @lorraineschwartz